 Passenger must also present proof of a completed Declaration of Traveler’s Health (DSV) to the airline responsible for the flight, filled up to 24h before boarding.
 Travelers will need to fill out the DSV (in print or digitally) agreeing to sanitary measures that must be complied with during the traveler’s time in Brazil.

-Foreign citizens are still allowed to enter the country by air, provided that the appropriate condition of each traveler are satisfied, including a visa (if applicable).
+- These rules are applicable to Brazilian and foreign citizens, provided that the appropriate condition of each traveler are satisfied, including a visa (if applicable).
 It is not mandatory to present health insurance.

 - The humanitarian visa program has been temporarily suspended due to Covid-19 pandemic.
 Further notice will be published as soon as the program is resumed.